 This integrated software stack also allows for another additional capability: the playback of real world testing data.
-By logging data taken during real world tests, whether at the lake or in a hardware-in-the-loop simulation, this recorded data can be used instead of simulated sensor data in play backs of the test.
+By logging data taken during real world tests, whether at the lake or in a hardware-in-the-loop simulation, the simulation can then use this recorded data instead of simulated sensor data.
 This capability allows for the visualization of what the vehicle was thinking as it went through a test.
-Figure 11 shows both a frame from a video taken during a lake training run of the Roboboat vehicle, and the cumulative sensor data up to that point for that run.
+Figure 12 shows both a frame from a video taken during a lake training run, and the cumulative sensor data up to that point for that run.
 During this run the vehicle found and navigated the speed gates successfully, which is not surprising given the two distinct LIDAR point clouds that have been picked up on the right.
 In this case, the visualization is interesting but not useful.
 However, when the system fails to navigate through the speed gates (or do any other task), the visualization is incredibly useful.
 By observing what goes on and what the behavior algorithms were planning, the problem can be diagnosed (was it a sensor blind spot error? sensor filtering error? arbiter error? or controller error?).
 This information can be used to solve the underlying problem and ultimately improve the vehicle instead of just alleviating the symptoms of the problem with ad-hoc debugging methods.